CraigNock/m4-6-react--reducers/__lecture/lecture-3-npm-ecosystem.md

 ### 4. Suitability

 Does it do what you need?
-Is it accessible?
+Is it accessible?(both 'accessibility' and ease to use)

 ---